pablosgraduation/waymark.nvim/ARCHITECTURE.md

 restarts a 300ms debounce timer.
 When the timer fires, it captures the current *save generation* counter, then runs the open → write → fsync → close → rename chain using `uv.fs_*` async calls.
 Each callback checks whether the captured generation still matches the current one.
-If a newer save was requested in the meantime, the in-flight write discards its temp file and exits — preventing a stale write from overwriting fresher data.
+The generation counter is only incremented by synchronous saves (VimLeavePre), so this specifically prevents a slow async write from clobbering a sync save that already completed.
+Two concurrent async saves are serialized by the debounce timer instead — the last rename wins.

 ---